strada-api/gpt-prompter/README.md

 ### 2. Create prompt files

-Now you can create prompt files in anywhere in your `projectSrc` directory.
+Now you can create prompt files anywhere in your `projectSrc` directory.
 Prompt files should have `.pmd` extension.

 Prompt markdown (pmd) files are just plain markdown files with some special syntax for prompting.